 The skills of reading and writing are essential for life-long learning.
 Having an understanding of the written word allows children to access and understand the world around them.
 Our intent is to ensure quality first teaching of English throughout the Early Years Foundation Stage and Key Stages 1 and 2, so that children achieve, or exceed, national expectations.

-We believe that a quality English curriculum will develop children’s love of reading, writing and discussion.
+We believe that a quality English curriculum will develop children’s love of reading, writing, oracy skills and support pupils to access all areas of the curriculum.

 At the heart of the Early Years Foundation Stage is the teaching of early reading, which includes a systematic approach to the teaching and learning of phonics.
 This continues into Key Stage One allowing them to become confident and fluent readers.
 We strive to immerse all of our children in a language rich environment; ensuring that they have the linguistic skills required to succeed in life.
 We will inspire children to be confident in the art of speaking and listening.
 This will support them with developing a positive attitude towards communication in all its forms, independently expressing their opinions, emotions and their ideas.